 * Ignoring the return on assets ratio entirely

 The relevant range has another important attribute; as the value tends beyond the relevant range red flags should go up in the mind of the ratio user.
 The law of large numbers tells statisticians that any deviation beyond the range is cause for concern.
 Think about this for a moment, in order to go 3% below the expected norm, not one but several managers would have to underperform; in reality they would almost have to sit down and do nothing.
-Think of Dakota Mining, they are operating mines 24 hours a day, 6 days a week across tens of mines meaning there are over 100 plant production managers.
+With Dakota Mining, they are operating mines 24 hours a day, 6 days a week across tens of mines meaning there are over 100 plant production managers.
 To deviate to a lower level, these guys would almost have to conspire to reduce output.
 Any deviation beyond the relevant range demands the user of this ratio to investigate the underlying cause.

 With the much greater than expected return on the assets than anticipated there must be something more than the technology used at one mine.
 A prudent investor would research market price of the minerals sold, production output, use of new equipment or labor efficiencies that may have contributed to this significant gain in return on assets.
 The research will identify if the trends can be maintained or if they are temporary.